-You can choose from more than 20 third- as well as second-year modules in the Department.
+You can choose from more than 20 thirdand second-year modules in the Department.

 - + Forensic Linguistics

-- + Language, Culture and Thought
+- + Language, Cognition and Culture

 - + Schools Volunteering Module

 - + Psycholinguistics

 Degree structure

 BA (Hons) English Language

 Uncovering the secrets of the English language is a rich and rewarding experience.
 In your first year, you will study a year-long English Language module alongside optional modules in subjects such as Linguistics that will complement your degree.